steveferreiraguerra/Rcode-ME-in-TV-precription-based-exposures/README.md

 # Rcode-ME-in-TV-precription-based-exposures
-R code to recreate the simulation in the paper "Impact of measurement error in time-varying prescription-based exposures on estimated hazard ratios from the Cox model" (in preparation for submission in Pharmacoepidemiology and Drug Safety)
+R code to recreate the simulation in the paper "Impact of measurement error in time-varying prescription-based exposures on estimated hazard ratios from the Cox model" (in preparation for submission in Pharmacoepidemiology and Drug Safety).
+The code is based on the CNODES Simulated Dataset (https://www.cnodes.ca/simulated-data-set/).

 The way the code is structured is that one first creates the amlodipine cohort, from which individuals will be resampled in the simulation, using
 "Amlodipine cohort.R".